chasmack/hummaps/README.md

 #### User Interface

 The user interface is still under development and will change over time.
-Generally, there are two main screens: a map list and a map viewer.
+Generally, there are two main screens: the map list and the map view.

-Search results are displayed in a map list.
+Search results are displayed in the map list.
 Maps with no map image are shown in gery.
-Selecting a map from the map list opens the map viewer.
+Selecting a map from the map list opens the map view.

 The four buttons -